Hydrogen vehicle: Comparison with other types of alternative fuel vehicle

-Plug-in hybrids

-Plug-in hybrid electric vehicles, or PHEVs, are hybrid vehicles that can be plugged into the electric grid and contain an electric motor and also an internal combustion engine.
-The PHEV concept augments standard hybrid electric vehicles with the ability to recharge their batteries from an external source, enabling increased use of the vehicle's electric motors while reducing their reliance on internal combustion engines.

 Natural gas

-Internal combustion engine-based compressed natural gas(CNG), HCNG, LPG or LNG vehicles (Natural gas vehicles or NGVs) use methane (Natural gas or Biogas) directly as a fuel source.
-Natural gas has a higher energy density than hydrogen gas.
-NGVs using biogas are nearly carbon neutral.
-Unlike hydrogen vehicles, CNG vehicles have been available for many years, and there is sufficient infrastructure to provide both commercial and home refueling stations.
-Worldwide, there were 14.8 million natural gas vehicles by the end of 2011.
+ICE-based compressed natural gas (CNG), HCNG, LPG or LNG vehicles, collectively called natural gas vehicles (NGVs), use methane harvested from natural gas or Biogas as a fuel source.
+Methane has a higher energy density than hydrogen, and NGVs from Biogas are nearly carbon neutral.
+Unlike hydrogen vehicles, CNG vehicle technology has been available for many decades, and there is sufficient infrastructure in existing filling stations to provide both commercial and home refueling.
+Worldwide, there were 14.8 million natural gas vehicles by the end of 2011, mostly in the form of bi-fuel vehicles.
 The other use for natural gas is in steam reforming which is the common way to produce hydrogen gas for use in electric cars with fuel cells.

 Methane is also an alternative rocket fuel.